Ofplarsen/Bachelor_BCISpeller_Analyses/README.md

 in traditional SSVEP spellers, instead of hybrid solutions.
 The VR environment was used to make the cluster with the letters "fly" toward the subject when looking at it.

 The EEG signal was filtered using zero-phase Butterworth, and a CCA was used to compare the EEG signal with the different target frequencies, to determine what frequency the subject was looking at.
-The index of the frequency with the highest correlation was then streamed from the script also using LSL.
+The frequency index with the highest correlation was then streamed from the script using LSL.

 ### 2DVEP
 The 2DVEP folder contains a C program, which splits the PC screen into four different squares that flickers at different frequencies.
 This can be set by injecting arguments to the